libvips/pyvips/doc/intro.rst

 And so on.
 A set of overloads are defined for :meth:`.linear`, see below.

-It does a couple of more ambitious conversions.
+It also does a couple of more ambitious conversions.
 It will automatically convert to and from the various vips types, like ``VipsBlob`` and ``VipsArrayImage``.
 For example, you can read the ICC profile out of an image like this::